-- Engraver and painter Gustave Doré used it in several book illustrations, including:
+- Engraver and painter Gustave Doré used it in several book illustrations:

-- Satan on his way down from Heaven◊ in Paradise Lost, where his dark body contrasts with the stars and clouds and sunbeams of Heaven, and
+- Satan on his way down from Heaven◊ in Paradise Lost, where his dark body contrasts with the stars and clouds and sunbeams of Heaven.

 - One of the illustrations◊ he made for Purgatorio, showing a figure highlighted by sunbeams from above walking amongst the tortured.
 The sunbeams are the main clue that the central figure is good.

-- Clouds part to let streams of sunshine through onto the cub Simba when Rafiki holds him in the air during the opening of The Lion King.
+- Clouds part to let streams of sunshine through onto the cub Simba when Rafiki holds him in the air during the opening of The Lion King (1994).

 - The Thief and the Cobbler: There's a subtle one when Tack the Cobbler is seen the first time, shining on him.
 It's used to signify his pure nature.
 Particularly egregious as is seems to come through the ceiling.

-- The Blues Brothers: One of these hits Jake as he & Elwood are standing at the back of a church and he has an epiphany - "The band!"
+- The Blues Brothers: One of these hits Jake as he and Elwood are standing at the back of a church and he has an epiphany — "The band!"

-- Happens in The Return of the King when Gandalf the White arrives at Minas Tirith and incidentally rescues Faramir from a dark Nazgul attack.
+- Happens in The Lord of the Rings: The Return of the King when Gandalf the White arrives at Minas Tirith and incidentally rescues Faramir from a dark Nazgul attack.
 It's especially symbolic because the clouds were literally sent from Mordor to aid the forces of darkness.